bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

   .. container:: detail

-    We have dropped the system database tables :code:`IWA_RestClient`, :code:`IWA_RestClientFeature` and :code:`IWA_RestClientProperty` and
+    We have dropped the System Database tables :code:`IWA_RestClient`, :code:`IWA_RestClientFeature` and :code:`IWA_RestClientProperty` and
     migrated its data to the :ref:`app-yaml`.
 We recommend that you :ref:`migrate your projects <migration-project>` and redeploy them to your